vacp2p/vac.dev/_posts/2019-10-01-remote-log.md

 2. Normal sized page with CAS mapping
 3. "Linked list" mode - minimally sized page with CAS mapping

-A remote log is a simply mapping from message identifiers to their corresponding address in a CAS.
+A remote log is a simply mapping from message identifiers to their corresponding address in a CAS:

 | Message Identifier (H1) | CAS Hash (H2) |
 | ---------------- |---------------|